Barrhaven West Ward: History

-From 1994 to 2006, the ward was known as Bell-South Nepean Ward.
-During this period, the ward was much larger, also encompassing the neighbourhoods of Heart's Desire, Davidson Heights, Rideau Glen, Boyce, Clearview, Country Place, Victory Hill, Pineglen, Merivale Gardens, Grenfell Glen, Arbeatha Park, Westcliffe Estates, Lynwood Village, Twin Elm, Fallowfield and Bells Corners.
+From 1994 to 2006, the ward was much larger, also encompassing the neighbourhoods of Heart's Desire, Davidson Heights, Rideau Glen, Boyce, Clearview, Country Place, Victory Hill, Pineglen, Merivale Gardens, Grenfell Glen, Arbeatha Park, Westcliffe Estates, Lynwood Village, Twin Elm, Fallowfield and Bells Corners.
+From 1997 to 2006, the ward was named Bell-South Nepean Ward.
+Prior to that, it was just known as Ward 3.
 In 2006, these areas were transferred to new wards: The Bells Corners area went to College Ward, the areas along Hunt Club joined Knoxdale-Merivale Ward, Heart's Desire and Davidson Heights joined the new Gloucester-South Nepean Ward and the rural parts joined Rideau-Goulbourn Ward.

 From 2006 to 2022, the ward was known as Barrhaven Ward, and ward consisted of the neighbourhoods of Cedarhill Estates, Orchard Estates, The Meadows, Pheasant Run, Fraservale, Barrhaven, Knollsbrook and Longfields.

 Following the 2020 Ottawa Ward boundary review, the ward's southern boundary was extended to Barnsdale Road to the south, uniting the Half Moon Bay and Stonebridge neighbourhoods into the ward.
 The ward lost the area east of Greenbank Road and north of the Strandherd Road to the new ward of Barrhaven East.

 The Ward had been served by Jan Harder on Ottawa City Council since the area was amalgamated into Ottawa in 2000.
 She was also the city councillor for Barrhaven Ward on Nepean City Council prior to that, from 1997 to 2000.
 Doug Collins was the Nepean city councillor from 1994 to 1997.